 Bonnie ZoBell: One of the things I like best about I Love You More is how you handle the point-of-view.
 First of all, I have a particularly low tolerance for cutesy young narrators, but Picasso, only in elementary school, never even gets close to the too-cute factor and is in fact outspoken and funny.
 She can see things the adult can’t because she’s often in the background and not being noticed, or she’s hiding.
 But then you also have adult narrators—a rotating POV—so we can see exactly what they do and think.
 So fun getting the story from different perspectives.
 Did you always know you were going to handle the point of view this way, or did it happen as the book came together?

-Jennifer Murphy: First, Bonnie, thanks so much for saying Jennifer_Murphythat about Picasso.
+Jennifer Murphy: First, Bonnie, thanks so much for saying that about Picasso.
 That was my intention, and it’s good to know you felt this way.
 And, yes, I always intended to write the novel in varying perspectives, but I wasn’t exactly sure whose.
 I began with that first chapter of Picasso, and when I got to the end where she is working on the sandcastle, it just naturally blended into the next voice being that of the detective.
 I admit I was reticent to write from a detective’s POV because I didn’t want readers to think I was necessarily writing a who done it, that the basis of the story was this idea of lies, but as soon as I began writing from Detective Kennedy’s POV, I liked him so much that I decided to go with it.
 I really enjoy reading books written from more than one POV.
 They feel more visual to me, and layered.

 BZ: Picasso loves her father despite the way he betrays her mother, herself, and his other wives.
 You hear this about father’s that do the worst things.
 As Picasso grows older (after the book is over), do you think she’ll have a harder time reconciling what happened to him?